Does Adding a Security System Increase Home Value?

 Like any product en vogue, there’s an array of home security systems at all different price points to choose from.

-Basic systems include DIY setups with a single camera at your front door which you monitor personally from your smartphone.
+Basic systems include DIY setups with a single camera at your front door, which you monitor personally from your smartphone.
 On the other end of the spectrum, there are professionally installed, tested, and monitored super systems with cameras and alarm triggers at every entry point.
+According to SafeHome.org, users choose their alarm system based on the availability of professional monitoring options (28%), price (22%), and integration with apps and smart devices (18%).

 Consider your home security objectives and compare home security system features and pricing.
-Reviews.org provides an excellent, comprehensive comparison of the 13 best home security systems in 2020.
+Reviews.org provides an excellent, comprehensive comparison of the 10 best home security systems.
 Here’s an overview of the top five picks:

 Vivint Smart Home